boggedbrush/PatchOpsIII/PLAN_v1.2.0.md

 - Log every download attempt, source used, bytes transferred, checksum result, and validation outcome via `write_log`.
 - Record user acknowledgements and whether launch options were blocked or bypassed for support diagnostics.
 - Add retry/backoff wrapper shared by downloaders and validation to reduce flakiness on slow connections.
+- TODO: preflight check to prevent selecting a dump folder as the game directory (avoid config.ini missing spam).

 ### 9) Documentation and release comms
 - Update README and wiki (new “BO3 Enhanced” page) with auto/manual install steps, dump validation rules, and warning behavior.